xiaofeiTM233/Blue-Archive-Assets-Converter/README.md

 # Blue-Archive-Assets-Converter

+## This repository is archived (for now)

+The reason why I archived this repo is because, first of all, this software is currently unusable due to a specification change on the game side,

+and I have lost interest in Blue Archive and have no intention of fixing it

+If I get interested again, I will unarchive it and resume development

 ## What does this program do

 Restore the original names of Catalog-type asset files such as MediaCatalog and TableCatalog